Etienne-io/CodingChallenge/README.md

 ## Conclusion

-I took around five hours to make the application and about an hour to build the test.
+I took around five hours to make the application (maybe a bit more with cleaning) and about an hour to build the test.
 We can find improvments to this application code but I won't be ashame to share it with people which is a good point :)